alvr-org/ALVR/wiki/Troubleshooting.md

 Troubleshooting (for ALVR 14.0.0 and later)
 ===

-First off, please make sure to carefully read the [installation](https://github.com/alvr-org/ALVR/wiki/Installation) and [usage](https://github.com/alvr-org/ALVR/wiki/Usage) instructions.
+First off, please make sure to carefully read the [Basic-installation](https://github.com/alvr-org/ALVR/wiki/Basic-installation) and [usage](https://github.com/alvr-org/ALVR/wiki/Usage) instructions.

-The first thing to try is to delete the file `settings.json` located in the ALVR installation folder on the PC.
+The first thing to try is to delete the file `settings.json` located in the ALVR Basic-installation folder on the PC.
 This resets everything to default.
 If it doesn't work, try reinstalling ALVR.

 Keep in mind that sometimes a restart of ALVR/SteamVR/PC/Headset will be enough to solve some problems.